KevCaz/KevCaz.github.io/content/perso/books.md

 ---

-I created this section in 2018 so as to remember the books I read and what I liked about them (when I really don't like a book I normally don't finish it).
+I inaugurated this section in 2018 so as to remember the books I read and what I liked about them (when I really don't like a book I normally stop reading it).
-Because it is a personal section, I may write in French.
+Because it is a personal section, I'll often write in French.

 <br>

 {{< bookperso >}}